 Answering a Wake-up Call

-Her physician referred her to the Samaritan Diabetes Center at good Samaritan Hospital.
-There, Kate overcame her shock by arming herself with information.
+Kate’s physician referred her to the Samaritan Diabetes Center at good Samaritan Hospital.
+There, she overcame her shock by arming herself with information.

 Diabetes is a disease in which the body does not produce or properly use insulin, a hormone needed to convert sugar, starches and other food into energy needed for daily life.
-Over time, high sugar levels in the blood can damage the eyes, kidneys, nerves and heart, and sometimes leads to amputation of a limb.
-A chronic disease, diabetes does not go away even with treatment.
+Over time, high sugar levels in the blood can damage the eyes, kidneys, nerves and heart—and sometimes even leads to amputation of a limb.
+A chronic disease, diabetes does not go away, even with treatment.